+Subject to all applicable laws, ordinances, rules and regulations, and all Record Documents, Tenant shall have the non-exclusive right to place outdoor seating and umbrellas on the area directly in front of the Premises and marked on Exhibit “A” as the “Patio Area”.
+Tenant shall not be permitted to use the Patio Area if doing so has an adverse effect on Landlord’s parking requirements or causes Landlord to incur additional Shopping Center costs.
+Tenant’s use of the Patio Area shall be subject to the following:

+It shall be Tenant’s responsibility to obtaining all approvals and permits (including any approvals required under any Record Documents) to allow Tenant to use the Patio Area, at Tenant’s sole cost and expense.
+Landlord shall reasonably cooperate with Tenant’s application for any permits required for the improvement and use of the Patio Area as allowed hereunder (the “Patio Permits”), if required, at no additional expense to Landlord.
+Tenant shall be responsible for the custodial maintenance of Patio Area (including removing trash therefrom on a regular basis so that no trash cans are overflowing).
+Notwithstanding the forgoing, if any conditions or terms imposed by any governmental authority or any other party under a Record Document regarding the use of the Patio Area in connection with Tenant obtaining the Patio Permits are unacceptable to Landlord (including without limitation, any conditions whereby (A) the city or other governmental authority counts the Patio Area against the amount of space that can be used as a restaurant in the Shopping Center, or (B) the city of other governmental authority counts the Patio Area as space and/or use that requires increase in the number of parking stalls required for the Shopping Center or any portion thereof for such area or as a result of use of such area), Tenant shall not have the right to use the Patio Area until such Patio Permits are acceptable to Landlord.

 Landlord shall also have the right to establish, and from time to time change, modify and enforce against Tenant, and other users of the Common Area, such reasonable rules and regulations as Landlord deems necessary or advisable for the proper and efficient operation and maintenance of the Common Area.
 The current rules and regulations affecting the Shopping Center are attached as Exhibit "F" hereto.
 Tenant shall observe and comply with all such rules and regulations including all modifications thereof and additions thereto from time to time put into effect by Landlord.
 Landlord shall not be responsible to Tenant for violation or non-performance by any other tenant or occupant of the Shopping Center of any rules or regulations.
 Tenant agrees that neither Tenant nor the Tenant Parties (except Tenant’s customers and patrons) shall park in the Shopping Center unless Landlord designates a portion of the parking area for employee parking, in which case Tenant and the Tenant Parties (except Tenant’s customers and patrons) shall park in the area so designated by Landlord.
 Furthermore, Tenant shall prohibit its agents, employees, contractors, licensees, concessionaires, subtenants, assigns, customers and invitees from using the Common Area for purposes not authorized by Landlord, which prohibited uses shall include, without limitation, overnight camping, overnight parking, changing oil, spark plugs, batteries, windshield wipers or fluids of vehicles or performing any other work on their vehicles or other property in the Common Areas.